ManchesterDigitalApprenticeship/mcr-digital-apprentices-bootcamp-1/README.md

 ## Kata One, shopping cart

 Throughout the bootcamp we'll be using a single kata 'the shopping cart' to learn more about pairing, testing and writing user stories.

-In kata one, we'll be focussing on pairing.
+In kata three, we'll be focussing on testing.

-Pairing, or pair programming, is a collaborative approach to writing software.
-Two developers work on the same machine to write a piece of software.
-One takes the role of the 'driver', and the other the 'navigator'.
-The driver types at the keyboard and it is their responsibility is to implement the code.
-The navigator reviews the code that the driver is writing and thinks ahead to the next step of development.

-### Pairing tips

-Communication is important when pairing, keep talking and focus together on the task at hand.

-Drivers should explain what they are doing to their partner whilst they are typing.

-Navigators aren't passengers, you shouldn't be silent, but beware of becoming a back-seat driver; allow the driver time to correct typos and mistakes whilst you focus on the structure of the code that you're both writing.

-Talk about your ideas, assumptions and what you want to do.
-Ask questions when you're unsure.

-Switch roles frequently, at least every time a feature is complete, but feel free to swap at any time.
+In the previous exercise, we wrote code to pass a series of predefined tests.
+As our problems get larger, though, writing tests to cover all of the scenarios we cn imagine becomes difficult.
+Trying to cover everything can also be distracting, shifting our focus from the problem at hand and complicating our code with features we're not actually working on at the time.

 ## Running the example

-Open the file `index.html` in a browser.
-The shopping cart interface should be displayed.
-Use this interface to test the changes which you make to the shopping cart code in `cart.js`.

 ## Coding objectives